wduquette/value/journal.md

     *   Hmmm.
 Easy for simple string fields, but harder for more complicated cases.
         *   Question at users.rust-lang.org:
         https://users.rust-lang.org/t/returning-immutable-references-with-option-refcell/29130
+    *   And got an answer!
+It turns out to be fairly straightforward.

 ## 2019-06-07
 *   Continue working with Datum to handle Datum::Other properly.